-The development of the quality organization, systems, and procedures necessary for effective participation in world markets.
+Quality Systems Design prepares students for the development of the quality organization, systems, and procedures necessary for effective participation in world markets.
 Creating and documenting methods and procedures are stressed.

-QA 6660 Six Sigma Black Belt Concepts Prerequisite: QA 6602 or QA 6612 3-0-3
+QA 6660 Six Sigma Black Belt Concepts

+Prerequisite: QA 6611 and QA 6612 and QA 6650